An Extreme Scattering Event Toward PSR J2313+4253: Analyses

 The main limitation on the precision of our scintillation parameter measurements is the number of scintles visible in the dynamic spectrum for each epoch.
 The resulting uncertainty on the scintillation bandwidth is thus dominated by the finite scintle effect, described by

 where $N_{\rm{scint}}$ is the number of scintles seen in the corresponding dynamic spectrum, \textit{T} is the total integration time, \textit{B} is the total bandwidth, and $\eta_{\rm{t}}$ and $\eta_{\rm{\nu}}$ are filling factors that range from 0.1 to 0.3.
-Here we have chosen to set both to 0.2, following from \cite{1986ApJ...311..183C}.
+Here we have chosen to set both to 0.2, following from \cite{1986ApJ...311..183C,PSCTurner_2024,fillingfactor22}.
 The finite scintle error for scintillation timescale uses the same equation with the exchange of $\Delta\nu_{\rm{d}}$ with $\Delta t_{\rm{d}}$ and the removal of the ln(2) factor.

 \nobreak The measurement of scintillation bandwidth and timescale provides a means through which we can estimate the distance to the dominant scattering screen in a given observation.
-Assuming that the transverse velocity of this pulsar, determined by proper motion, $V_{\rm{pm}}$, dominates the velocity of the diffraction pattern along the LOS \citep{1995ApJ...451..717G,Nicastro}, $V_{\rm{ISS}}$, we can find an expression for the distance to the dominant scattering screen.
+Assuming that the transverse velocity of this pulsar, determined by proper motion, $V_{\rm{pm}}$, is equal to the velocity of the ISM along the LOS to the pulsar \citep{1995ApJ...451..717G,Nicastro}, $V_{\rm{ISS}}$, we can find an expression for the distance to the dominant scattering screen.
 The screen distance is found by rearranging a combination of the expressions in \cite{gupta94} and \cite{Cordes_1998} for a given transverse velocity,

 where $D_{\rm{p,kpc}}$ is the pulsar's distance in kpc, $A_{\rm{ISS}}$ is a scale factor which varies depending on assumptions related to the geometry and uniformity of the medium, and $x={D_{\rm{s}}/(}{D_{\rm{p}}-D_{\rm{s}}})$, where $D_{\rm{s}}$ is the distance from Earth to the screen.
 A value of $x=1$ corresponds to a scattering screen halfway between the observer and the pulsar.
 Using the assumption of a thin screen and a Kolmogorov medium, we choose $A_{\rm{ISS}}= 2.53 \times 10^4$ km $\rm{s^{-1}}$ following from \cite{Cordes_1998}.
 We are using the values of $D_{\rm{p}} = 1.06 \pm 0.08 $ kpc and $V_{\rm{ISS}} = 125 \pm 10$ km/s for J2313+4253 measured using VLBI from \cite{Chatterjee_2009}.
-We also assume the screen is isotropic and that Earth's orbital velocity is comparatively small.
-After solving for $D_{\rm{s}}$, we can calculate the estimated scattering screen distance.
+Since this pulsar has a high transverse velocity, the effects from the ISM velocity should introduce a negligible contribution \citep{gupta94,Nicastro}.
+We also assume the screen is isotropic and that Earth's orbital velocity is comparatively small With these assumptions, the expression can subsequently be used to estimate scattering screen distance, $D_{\rm{s}}$.